• Affinity Photo tutorials

 16. Affinity Photo Denoise tool

-Finally, we can boost colours, by targeting certain ranges in the shot (we’ve chosen to boost the reds in out example), or by using masks with adjustment layers to isolate and alter specific portions of the image.
+Finally, we can boost colors, by targeting certain ranges in the shot (we’ve chosen to boost the reds in out example), or by using masks with adjustment layers to isolate and alter specific portions of the image.

 Read more: Affinity Photo 1.8 review